cisagov/LME/CONTRIBUTING.md

   - If the PR corresponds to an issue we are already tracking on LME's public Github [project](https://github.com/orgs/cisagov/projects/68), please comment the PR in the issue, and we will update the issue.
   - If the PR does not have an issue, please add a comment at the top of the pull request describing the PR and how it fits into LME's project/code.
 If the PR follows our other requirements listed here, we'll add it into our public project linked previously.
   - We'll work with you to mold it to our development goals/process, so your work can be merged into LME and your Github profile gets credit for the contributions.
   - Before merging we request that all commits be squashed into one commit.
-This way your changes to the repository are tracked, but our `git log` history does not rapidly exapnd.
+This way your changes to the repository are tracked, but our `git log` history does not rapidly expand.
   - Thanks for wanting to submit and develop improvements for LME!!

 ## Public domain